wildanazman/simple_python_game/README.md

-# Treasure_island_simple
+# Simple games using python

-Simple Treasure Island Game python
+Created simple python games.
+Feel free to use.